Arosy/linux-desktop-ansible/README.md

 These will shutdown your system in X hours.
 Where X corresponds to the numerical value of the bbXh command you've issued.

+## HyperHDR
+When you start the application, you may notice that it will not spawn a GUI application but rather runs a daemon in the background.
+So you have to open your webbrowser and navigate to [HyperHDR Configuration UI](http://localhost:8090) for configuration.